-- Advise and support staff to manage children's behaviour effectively. - Regularly communicate with parents, carers, and governors. - Provide effective support for teachers presented with extremely challenging behaviours. - Liaise with external services for the benefit of staff and children. - Ensue that appropriate curriculum is in place which will excite and motivate children.
+- Advise and support staff to manage children's behaviour effectively. - Regularly communicate with parents/carers. - Provide effective support for teachers presented with extremely challenging behaviours. - Liaise with external services for the benefit of staff and children.

+• Ensue that appropriate curriculum is in place which will excite and motivate children.

-We want our parents and carers to:
+We want our parents/carers to:

-- Support the work of the school. - Be well informed about their child's achievement and behaviour. - Support the school to ensure that their child adheres to school rules. - Inform us of any circumstances which may affect their child's learning and behaviour.
+- Support the work of the Academy. - Be well informed about their child's achievement and behaviour. - Support the Academy to ensure that their child adheres to school rules. - Inform us of any circumstances which may affect their child's learning and behaviour. - Maintain regular contact with the Academy. - Attend school events, parents' evenings, and special meetings. - Celebrate pupil's successes.